mnit-rtmc/iris/docs/gps.md

 Geo Location | device location name (same as device name)

 To check a GPS device, select the device ([DMS], etc.) and open its `Properties` form.
-On the `Location` tag, there are widgets for querying the GPS status.
+On the `Location` tab, there are widgets for querying the GPS status.

 <details>
 <summary>API Resources 🕵️ </summary>